 The Class-D Illinois-Missouri League season was scheduled to run May 12 through August 9.
 Pitching for Champaign, Baichley compiled an impressive streak of wins.
 On June 10, 1914, in his sixth appearance since leaving the service, he pitched an 11-strikeout no-hitter, allowing only one base on balls, shutting out the Lincoln Abes, and bringing his record to 6-0.
 During the first three weeks of July, several scouts followed the Champaign team, including R. F. Kinsella, a scout for John McGraw’s New York Giants, who inquired about the pitcher’s contract.
 McGraw had met Baichley and perhaps seen him practice in the Philippines during the 1913 Giants/White Sox World Tour.
 After Baichley won his fifteenth game on July 19, Tom Hayden, president of the Burlington (Iowa) Pathfinders of the class-D Central Association, bought his contract.
 Since Hayden was also purchasing agent for the St. Louis Browns, everyone assumed the former soldier was bound for the Major Leagues.
 On July 21, he took the morning train to Burlington.
 His league record of 15-2 (.882) and 174 strikeouts was the best in the 1914 Illinois-Missouri League.

 In his first game with the Pathfinders, on July 24, Baichley struck out ten and only allowed three hits plus two bases on balls and one wild pitch, leading his new team to an 8-1 victory against Rock Island.
 He also got a hit and scored a run.
 In a July 26 loss to Muscatine, Baichley struck out 14 men for Burlington, but gave up 10 hits.
 In an August 3, 3-2 loss to Clinton, Baichley scored one of his team’s two runs.
 The pitcher’s big break came on August 12, when the Burlington Pathfinders defeated the American League St. Louis Browns 5-4 in an exhibition game.
-By August 17, Baichley had won 15 of his 20 games for Burlington with an impressive 220 total strikeouts—bringing his two-league season total to 394.
+By August 17, Baichley had won 15 of his 20 games (for Champaign and Burlington combined) with an impressive 220 total strikeouts—bringing his two-league season total to 394.
 As expected, St. Louis Browns president Robert Lee Hedges called him up to the Majors.

 Baichley’s first game with the St. Louis Browns was on August 24, 1914, and his last would be September 4, 1914.
 During that span, he appeared in four games for a total of 7 innings.
 He faced 29 batters, giving up 9 hits and 5 runs (4 earned, but no home runs).
 He struck out 3, walked 3, and threw one wild pitch, but did not hit any batters.
 His ERA was 5.14.
 Offensively, he struck out in his only at-bat.
 The four games he appeared in were August 24 and 25 vs. Philadelphia, August 31 vs. Boston, and September 4 vs. Detroit.
 One of the games against the Athletics was already long lost before Baichley went in.
 After these four disappointing appearances, the Browns returned Baichley to Burlington, though he did not play again until spring.